warrenshiv/Farm_Work_Chain/README.md

+# 🌱 Farm Work Chain Documentation

+## Overview

+This documentation provides a comprehensive overview of a smart contract designed for the agriculture sector, enabling interactions between farmers and workers through profiles, job offers, employment contracts, and job payments.

 ## Things to be explained in the course:
 1. What is Ledger?
 More details here: https://internetcomputer.org/docs/current/developer-docs/integrations/ledger/
 2. What is Internet Identity?
 More details here: https://internetcomputer.org/internet-identity